 For those unfamiliar, Turning Point Brands has a variety of businesses in the tobacco and marijuana spaces.
 However, the star of the show is its NewGen division, which sells vaping and e-cigarette products.
 NewGen makes up nearly half the company’s sales and its results have been booming in recent quarters.

-Altria continues to go down and down.
-Shares have dropped another 10% in just the past couple of weeks, and have now lost half their value in recent years.
+Altria seems to have finally stopped the bleeding and has returned to the levels at which it started 2019.
+Still, shares lost nearly a quarter of their value since 2017.
 That’s quite the plunge for a stock that many folks own as a conservative income investment.
 However, the government’s crackdown has added risk to the MO stock story.

 As it is, the price of Juul shares on private exchanges has only dropped modestly.
 It seems unlikely that the U.S. will ban vaping entirely, and more regulation of the product would help big players like Juul keep other competition out.
 Even if the U.S. market largely goes away, Juul still has plenty of other countries to sell its products in.

 Altria stock got too frothy at $80 a share a few years ago.
 Near $50 now, however, it’s a steal.
 The dividend yield is more than 6%, and the company will have no problem paying it out of its existing tobacco sales, even if vaping doesn’t become the company’s next big thing.